-If you’re an action game lover then you have most probably heard about Call of Duty.
-It’s one of the most popular first-person shooting video games that have a nice storyline, stunning graphics, advanced weapons, and more.
-Recently, Activision has launched a new part of 2019’s Modern Warfare of COD called Call of Duty: Warzone which is an online battle royale game.
-However, the newly launched COD game crashing or freezing with High CPU Usage.
+If you’re an action game lover, you have probably heard about Call of Duty.
+It’s one of the most popular first-person shooting video games with an excellent storyline, stunning graphics, advanced weapons, and more.
+Recently, Activision launched a new part of 2019’s Modern Warfare of COD called Call of Duty: Warzone, an online battle royale game.
+However, the newly launched COD game crashes or freezes with High CPU Usage.
 Check out how to fix Call of Duty Warzone crashes.

-In this game mode, there are 150 players available to jump and survive into the playground.
-The game is free to play for everyone and available for Windows PC, Xbox, and PlayStation 4 platforms.
-Call of Duty Warzone also features another game mode called Plunder except for the Battle Royale.
-Now, talking about the Plunder game mode, players need to collect higher in-match cash prizes by looting over the map, killing enemies to steal their cash, and more.
+In this game mode, 150 players can jump and survive in the playground.
+The game is free for everyone and available for Windows PC, Xbox, and PlayStation 4 platforms.
+Call of Duty Warzone also features another game mode, Plunder, except for the Battle Royale.
+Now, talking about the Plunder game mode, players must collect higher in-match cash prizes by looting over the map, killing enemies to steal their cash, and more.

-Now, the newly released Call of Duty Warzone game players is facing some the issues like crashing, gameplay freezing, or a black cloud-like graphical glitch.
-Meanwhile, the Warzone players are also complaining that Warzone is using CPU up to 100% which leads the game to crash quite often.
-Though there is no official statement available yet from Activision or Infinity Ward about this issue or bug.
+In the newly released Call of Duty Warzone game, players face issues like crashing, gameplay freezing, or a black cloud-like graphical glitch.
+Meanwhile, the Warzone players also complain that Warzone is using CPU up to 100%, leading the game to crash quite often.
+However, there is no official statement available yet from Activision or Infinity Ward about this issue or bug.
 It’s quite expected that developers will soon fix this issue and release a new update.

 Here are the few reported users in the Reddit community regarding the crashes and freezes.